K3V88/K3V88/README.md

-- 👋 Hi, I’m @K3V88
+👋 Hi, I’m @K3V88, a full-stack developer with a passion for bridging languages and technology.
-- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning this at Le Wagon
+🌍 Fluent in Dutch, German, and English, I started my journey as a translator, helping people connect across cultures.
+But over time, my curiosity led me to coding, where I discovered a new kind of language: programming.
+💻 Today, I’m a full-stack developer with experience in both frontend and backend technologies, always eager to build intuitive and impactful applications.
+🌱 Currently, I’m expanding my skills, learning the latest tools and techniques to craft efficient, user-friendly applications.
-- 💞️ I’m looking to collaborate on app development
+💞️ I’m excited to collaborate on app development projects where I can combine my language skills and technical expertise to create globally accessible solutions.
-- 📫 How to reach me .
+📫 Feel free to reach out if you’re interested in teaming up on a project or just want to connect!

 <!---
 K3V88/K3V88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.